 If you’re interested in hassle-free banking online, consider opening SoFi checking and savings today.
 Here are just a few of the perks we offer our eligible members: No overdraft fees.
 No minimum balance fees.
 No monthly fees.
-Getting paid two days early.
-A 1.25% APY.
+Getting paid up to two days early.
+A 2.50% APY.
 A debit card with cashback rewards…and more.

 How much is needed to open a checking account?